alexanders89/programing_exercise/README.md

 From here there are individual methods to fetch each bit of info needed using the HTTParty client.
 If I were doing this again I would probably refactor so only one request is made for each report to speed things up.

 Once the report class was built and tested I went to work building a class that can handle multiple url's as I didn't want this functionality in the one class.

+Once the working components were tested and functional I built a simple interface to take input from the user and run the test.